In this article, you will learn everything about one of the best ways to get deeper insights into your audience — Customer Profiling.

 There can be different criteria for grouping customers, and demographics and behavior are the two most common ones.
 The former works like a charm when it comes to targeted advertising on social media, the latter does you a good turn when you want to get valuable insights into how to improve buyers’ experience and your product or service in general.

-Let’s put our researcher’s shoes on and take 5 steps, minding what information we need to gather.
+What is a customer profile?
+Let’s put our researcher’s shoes on and take 5 steps, minding what information we need to gather:

 Here are some ways to gather the information: